truenas/middleware/docs/userguide/truenas_system.rst

 in :numref:`Figure %s: Update Options <tn_update1>`.
 When you are ready to apply the previously downloaded updates, click the "Apply Pending Updates" button and be aware that the system may reboot after the updates are applied.

-While the "Manual Update" button can be used to manually upgrade the operating system, this button is only included for backwards compatibility as this method of upgrading is no longer the recommended way to upgrade.
-Instead, select a train and apply the necessary updates to upgrade the operating system.

 .. _If Something Goes Wrong:

 If Something Goes Wrong